 Intellectual Property disputes are a complex area of law, often involving deep dives into complex concepts to understand the issues at play.
 In the United States, the United States Patent and Trademark Office (USPTO/PTO) is the agency involved in registering patents and trademarks.
 As part of the USPTO, the Patent Trial and Appeal Board settles patent disputes, using a variety of mechanisms to settle issues related to intellectual property.
-Some of the mechanisms include inter partes review, post-grant procedures and covered business method patent reviews.
+Some of the mechanisms include inter partes review, post-grant procedures, and covered business method patent reviews.
 Issues related to the America Invents Act are also settled through the PTAB.
 The National Law Review covers changes to standards held by the USPTO in litigation and other patent issues.
-The Trademark Trial and Appeal Board settles disputes related to trademarks, such as an ex parte appeal from denial of an application for registration by an examining attorney, and an inter partes opposition, cancellation, concurrent use or interference proceeding.
+The Trademark Trial and Appeal Board settles disputes related to trademarks, such as an ex parte appeal from the denial of an application for registration by an examining attorney, and an inter partes opposition, cancellation, concurrent use, or interference proceeding.
 Other agencies involved in patent disputes are the International Trade Commission (ITC) or the Federal Trade Commission (FTC).
 The National Law Review covers patent news as it relates to Supreme Court (SCOTUS) and federal circuit courts’ appeals, as well as general patent litigation and new patent filings.

 Intellectual Property in Drug Patents

 Legal analysis related to drug patents and pharmaceuticals and the interplay with intellectual property issues are also covered by the National Law Review.
-Drug patents, biosimilars, generic top-level domain registration (gTLD), trade-secrets, non-compete clauses, and other patent application news are updated on the site regularly.
+Drug patents, biosimilars, generic top-level domain registration (gTLD), trade secrets, non-compete clauses, and other patent application news are updated on the site regularly.
 Additionally, tangential issues that impact pharmaceutical companies, such as innovator liability and related litigation, are also analyzed by the legal experts who write for the National Law Review.

 Intellectual Property in an Employment Context